avidansternberg/project-blocklist/README.md

 ### 2024/04/15

 Add `smtp-abuse.v4.csv`.
 This list contains IP addresses that have become noticeable.
 For example, by testing credentials or sending suspicious user agents to a mail server.
+As this list is fairly new, and my honeypot has not yet collected that many IP addresses, it is to be expected that it will grow considerably.

 ### 2023/06/10